When can I have sex after being pregnant?

-It is generally recommended that sexual intercourse is avoided in the first 4 to 6 weeks following vaginal or cesarean delivery.
-However, it is important to speak with your healthcare provider before resuming sex.
+A couple should generally avoid sexual intercourse in the 4–6 weeks following vaginal or cesarean delivery.
+However, speak to a healthcare provider before resuming sexual activity.

-Following childbirth, your body is in a healing phase in which bleeding stops, tears heal, and the cervix closes.
-Having intercourse too early, especially within the first two weeks, is not recommended, due to a risk of postpartum hemorrhage or uterine infection.
+Following childbirth, a woman's body enters a healing phase when bleeding stops, tears heal, and the cervix closes.
+Having intercourse too early, especially within the first 2 weeks, increases the risk of postpartum hemorrhage or uterine infection.

-Several factors affect readiness to resume sexual intercourse following the birth of an infant, including:
+Several factors determine whether someone is ready to resume sexual intercourse following the birth of an infant, including:

-What will sex after giving birth feel like?
+What will sex feel like after giving birth?

-Due to the hormonal changes experienced during the postpartum period, many women experience vaginal dryness, which may continue past the typical 4-to-6-week timeframe if they are breastfeeding.
-This is due to low levels of circulating estrogen.
+Due to low levels of circulating estrogen during the postpartum period, many women experience vaginal dryness.
+This might continue past the typical 4-to-6-week timeframe for women who are breastfeeding.

-Breastfeeding can also reduce your sex drive.
-In addition to lower levels of circulating hormones, painful sex may accompany a perineal tear or episiotomy and last for several months following the birth of an infant.
+Breastfeeding can also reduce a person's sex drive.
+As well as reduced levels of circulating hormones, a perineal tear or episiotomy may make sex painful for several months following the birth of an infant.

-Steps that can reduce pain during sex after pregnancy include:
+Steps that can reduce painful sex, or dyspareunia, after pregnancy include:

 - controlling the depth of penetration with varied sexual positions